 For outdoor growing, Kali Mist does best in tropical or sub-tropical conditions with very warm temperatures and very intense sunshine.
 Kali Mist is a fantastic plant to grow in humid, hot, sunny conditions, and it’s resistant to diseases such as botrytis (grey mold).

-Spanish growers who aren’t in tropical conditions tell us how outdoor Kali Mist plants thrive despite terrible weather such as torrential rainstorms in mid-peak bloom phase when most of the buds were pounded so severely that they looked like mush.
-What a surprise to the growers when a few weeks later these same battered plants delivered a massive yield of potent buds.”
+Spanish growers who aren’t in tropical conditions tell us how outdoor Kali Mist plants thrive despite terrible weather such as extreme heat and drought, or torrential rainstorms in mid-peak bloom phase when buds were pounded so severely they looked like mush.
+What a surprise to the growers when a few weeks later these same plants delivered a massive yield of potent psychedelic buds.”

 Test-Growing Kali Mist Marijuana

 During the past 15 years, I’ve grown Kali Mist twice, and a member of the Growing Marijuana Perfectly team grew it a couple of years ago in a grow op I monitored and photographed.
-The main photo for this article is from his grow op, and you can see from that photo how fat the Kali Mist buds are, especially for a pure Sativa strain.
 The fact that Kali Mist has performed well during 15 years of growing shows that Serious Seeds is maintaining the genetic lineage of this famous strain.

 Total time from pre-flowering to harvest was nearly 13 weeks, and these resilient outdoor plants produced at least a 16-19 ounces of connoisseur bud each, which is very good production for a Sativa strain…with no hint of gray mold or powdery mildew.The plants developed multiple colas that dried into beautiful lime-gold buds and provided the classic Kali Mist high that’s unlike Haze, Diesel, and other Sativa strains.